 Welcome to my website!

-I am a fourth-year PhD candidate in Accounting at Bocconi University and I will be on the job market for the academic year 2025/26.
+I am a fifth-year PhD candidate in Accounting at Bocconi University and I will be on the job market for the academic year 2025/26.

 Working Papers